DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/slack.md

 Make sure you invite your friends and colleagues to participate, so that you have a wide set of scenarios to play with.

-To get you going here are a couple scenarios
+To get you going here are a couple scenarios:

-  - write code that sends messages to a slack channel (really easy since it is only an HTTP post request)
+  - write code that sends messages to a slack channel (simple HTTP POST requests with your Slack API key)
-  - follow of GitHub's footsteps and deploy and customize [Hubot](https://hubot.github.com/).
+  - follow GitHub's footsteps and deploy and customize [Hubot](https://hubot.github.com/).
 [Errbot](http://errbot.io/) is a Python alternative, and Slack's tutorial shows an integration using [Botkit](https://api.slack.com/tutorials/easy-peasy-bots)
-  - write integrations with api integrations services like [Zapier](https://zapier.com/) or [IFTTT](https://ifttt.com/).
-See Zapier's '[How to Build Your Own Slack Bot in 5 minutes](https://zapier.com/blog/how-to-build-chat-bot/)'
+  - write bot integrations with services like [Zapier](https://zapier.com/) or [IFTTT](https://ifttt.com/).
+See Zapier's _[How to Build Your Own Slack Bot in 5 minutes](https://zapier.com/blog/how-to-build-chat-bot/)_ guide
   - write a serverless Slack integration using AWS API Gateway and Lambda functions
-  - write a Slack integration that automates one area of your life and daily workflow (maybe something to do with an)
+  - write a Slack integration that automates one area of your life (maybe something to do with a task you do every day)

 ### Join the OWASP Slack Community

-OWASP (Open Web Application Security Project) is very friendly open source community that has migrated a large part of its digital interactions to Slack (see [OWASP chapter](https://github.com/DinisCruz/Book_Generation_Z_Developer/blob/master/content/2.mvp-for-gen-z-dev/content/owasp.md) for more details).
+OWASP (Open Web Application Security Project) is an very friendly open source community that has migrated a large part of its digital interactions to Slack (see [OWASP chapter](https://github.com/DinisCruz/Book_Generation_Z_Developer/blob/master/content/2.mvp-for-gen-z-dev/content/owasp.md) for more details).

 I strongly advise you to join the Owasp Slack using the http://owaspslack.com/ registration form.

-Not only you will see examples of these integrations in place, in that workspace you will find a multiple Slack experts, who will be more than happy to help you.
-You can also find multiple opportunities (in OWASP project or chapters) to put your Slack integration skills in action
+Not only you will see examples of these integrations in real-world scenarios, in that workspace you will find a multiple Slack experts, who will be more than happy to help you.
+You can also find multiple opportunities (in OWASP project or chapters) to put your Slack integration skills in action.

 When you join in, drop me a message saying Hi.
 I should be easy to find :)